 This idea of deepening or intensifying a state of mind and/or body by using this back and forward technique is not limited to hypnosis.

-Or a longer meditation or breathwork session where through use of music and/or instruction people are taken on a journey of alternating between a more intentional aroused state to a more allowing relaxed one.
+Or a longer meditation or breathwork sessions where through use of music and/or instruction people are taken on a journey.
+And this journey alternates between a more intentional aroused state and a more allowing relaxing one.

 Fractionation and meditation

-Experiment with using this knowledge to your advantage in your meditation sessions by purposely meditating in an environment where you may be distracted.
+Experiment with using this knowledge to your advantage in your meditation sessions.
+This can be done by purposely meditating in an environment where you may be distracted.
 Either by a voice or a noise or by setting an alarm that you then turn off and go straight back into your practice.
 You may find it deepens your practice in ways that just meditating for longer cannot do.